Program and Course Search

 Additional Requirements

-• Applicants must complete a criminal record check (CRC) from the Ministry of Justice as part of the application process.
+• Criminal Record Check (CRC) clearance letter by the Criminal Record Check from the Criminal Records Review Program, including clearance to work with vulnerable adults. as part of the application process.
 The CRC will be available, on request, to any hospital or health facility receiving students for the practicum.

 Before an application file is considered complete, a Selkirk College Application Form along with proof of the above requirements must be received by the Admissions Office.